-Achievement of the above requirements, or an explanation of why the requirements have not been met and how this will be addressed, must be reported in a client's CarbonNeutral® Certification Target and Reduce Form (see Technical Specification 3.1).
+Achievement of the above requirements, or an explanation of why the requirements have not been met and how this will be addressed, must be reported to the certifier.

 The CarbonNeutral Protocol acknowledges that annual reductions are not always linear and may not be consistently achieved, as there are several influencing factors which may lead to a temporary increase in emissions, such as large capital expenditure projects or unexpected supply chain disruptions.
 However, it is critical that organizations remain on track to meet their near-term reduction targets and the certifier reserves the right to withdraw certification from organizations which are unable to achieve annual reductions over longer timeframes.